AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 Real-Time Systems (Annex D)
 ---------------------------

-This annex deals almost exclisively with tasking, and so is naturally not supported in |SPARK|.
+This annex deals almost exclusively with tasking, and so is naturally not yet supported in the Release 1 of |SPARK|.

-The package Ada.Real_Time may be used, although the function Ada.Real_Time.Clock is not seen as accessing a volatile state.
+The package ``Ada.Real_Time`` may be used, although the function ``Ada.Real_Time.Clock`` is not seen as accessing a volatile state.

 Distributed Systems (Annex E)